 Ryan practices primarily in the areas of personal injury, bankruptcy and criminal defense.
 He represents people who have been injured in both insurance claims and litigation, and has recovered millions for injured clients.
 Ryan loves trial practice and has taken more than 32 civil cases to jury verdict or decision.
 Most of his personal injury practice involves car crashes and trucking crashes, but he also handles slip and falls, injuries in stores or by business employees, defective products and insurance bad faith.
 Many of Ryan’s cases are claims referred by other lawyers for trial, especially when the legal issues are complicated.

 Ryan has actively practiced bankruptcy law since 2009.
-He has discharged and reorganized tens of millions in debt in over 1,200 bankruptcy cases for Nevada families and small businesses.
-He is one of few attorneys in Las Vegas that handles not only consumer Chapter 7 and Chapter 13 cases, but also Chapter 11 reorganizations.
+He has discharged and reorganized tens of millions in debt in over 1,400 bankruptcy cases for Nevada families and small businesses.

 Prior Legal Experience

 Ryan spent his first years of practice primarily in copyright and trademark infringement litigation and entertainment law contracts.
 Ryan also has experience in the areas of business formation and franchises, having drafted franchise disclosure documents, private placement memorandums and OTC opinions.

 Ryan has been featured as an alumni guest speaker at Harvard Law School, as well as guest lectures at Emerson College and the International Academy of Art and Design.

 Harvard Criminal Justice Institute – Criminal Defense Clinic

 Harvard Recording Artists’ Project – Transactional Clinic